FAQs by an Expungement Attorney in Kansas City

 Can all convictions be expunged?

-We offer expungements in all counties and cities in Kansas only .
+We offer expungements in all counties and cities in Kansas and NOW Missouri too .
 Most criminal records can be expunged, but there are exceptions.
 Convictions for murder, rape, and for most sex crimes cannot be expunged.
 If you have a question about whether or not your record can be expunged, call us for a free consultation.

 What are the benefits of having my record expunged?